Why use journal articles?

 - They are “peer reviewed” by other scholars in the field who check for academic integrity.

 - They are concise and usually no more than 30 pages in length.

-- Every article will contain cited references that appear as footnotes and/or bibliographies.
+- Every article will contain cited references and/or bibliographies.

 - Print journals cannot be signed out of the library.
 However, many are now in electronic format.
 Check the date for online availability via the library catalogue.

 Databases for finding journal articles

 Search the library's databases to find journal articles.
 Read the database descriptions and the individual "help" pages as each database has its own specialty/focus.